ibm-cloud-docs/dns/dns-faq.md

 {: #how-can-i-run-my-own-nameservers}
 {: faq}

-You can run and manage your own name servers by using a control panel tool, such as **Plesk** or **cPanel**.
+You can run and manage your own name servers by using a control page tool, such as **Plesk** or **cPanel**.
 Both of these products have built-in domain name servers that allow you to add, modify, or delete domain names.

 To begin, register your domain name as a name server with your domain name registrar and assign two IP addresses from your server IP ranges.

-## Are zone update notifies supported for secondary DNS zones?
+## Are zone update notifiers supported for secondary DNS zones?
 {: #are-zone-update-notifies-supported}
 {: faq}

-Currently, zone update notifies are not supported.
+Currently, zone update notifiers are not supported.

 ## How immediate is the transfer now button for secondary DNS zones?
 {: #how-immediate-is-the-transfer-now-button}